upb-uc4/hlf-network/README.md

 | startNetwork.sh
 | testInstalledChaincode.sh
 ```

+### MSP folder structure

+The folders keystore and signcerts are generated for the entities which sign or endorse transactions.
+The private keys are stored in the folders keystore and are generated during the enrollment with TLS.
+The folders signcerts store the associated certificates for signing.
+Henca, these two files belong together since they provide the sensitive signing material.

 TODO: Does the same file strucutre apply to all organizations?
 Maybe separate the certificate file structure from the overall file structure.
 The structure of the organizations are very similar.
 Org0 has the extra file orderer, Org1 and Org2 have the files peer1 and peer2 instead which..., each containing an msp folder etc again.
 They also have additional admin certificates.
-The private keys are stored in the folders keystore and are generated during the enrollment with TLS.

 The script with the most important logic is ```startNetwork.sh``` where the network is deployed by creating and launching respective Deployments and Services in minikube as well as enrolling and registering users which involves the provision of respective certificates for all participating parties.
 The file ```installChaincode.sh``` consists of the logic for installing chaincode on the channel processing all steps of the chaincode lifecycle.